Understanding SEM

 If you want to increase conversions, there are three ways to go.
 To increase impressions, increase clicks (rate), or increase website conversion rates.

-The most straightforward and simple approach is to increase exposure, but the premise is that the click-through rate and conversion rate cannot be too low, or else you will be wasting your time and money.
-To give a simple example, if you’re a guy who flirts with 100 girls in a nightclub but none of them want to play with you, all you need to do is develop your communication skills (increase click-through rate or conversion rate) rather than going to a different nightclub every day and flirt with more girls (increase exposure)
+The most straightforward and simple approach is to increase exposure.
+However, it is crucial to ensure that the click-through rate and conversion rate are not too low; otherwise, you will be wasting your time and money.
+To provide a simple example, if you’re a guy who approaches 100 girls in a nightclub but none of them is interested in interacting with you, the solution is to develop your communication skills (increase click-through rate or conversion rate) rather than going to a different nightclub every day and approaching more girls (increase exposure).

-So, what can we do to boost the exposure?
-You can increase the number of keywords, your ad budget, increase your keyword bids.
-While increased exposure boosts conversion rates in most circumstances, it also increases the cost per conversion (CPA) (law of diminishing marginality).
+So, what can we do to boost exposure?
+You can increase the number of keywords, your ad budget, and your keyword bids.
+While increased exposure generally leads to higher conversion rates, it also results in an increase in the cost per conversion (CPA) due to the law of diminishing marginality.

 1. Increase the number of keywords